lpblake/competitiveness-gd-xgd/README.md

 # competitiveness-gd-xgd
-using goal difference to measure competitiveness in the epl and fawsl
+Using goal difference variance to measure competitiveness of different European soccer leagues.